What’s Inside: Looking for a quick and easy DIY Laptop Sleeve Pattern? This laptop bag will take about ten minutes to make and only costs about $5.

 It’s just a simple felt sleeve that will fit around your laptop-no matter what size-and velcro closed and then slide into a bag for you to take with you.

-- About 1/2 yard of felt (this could vary slightly depending on the size of your laptop.
-Get more if you want to be safe.)
+- 1/2 yard felt this could vary slightly depending on the size of your laptop.
+Get more if you want to be safe

 You Might Also Like: